With ongoing global and economic challenges, and the acceleration of changing traveller behaviours, hoteliers need to reevaluate their strategies.

 Here’s what we’re seeing:

-- 74% of consumers use social media to make purchase decisions, with usage to become even more widespread in 2022.
+- 74% of consumers use social media to make purchase decisions, with usage to become even more widespread.
 Instagram shopping is steadily gaining steam.

 - Interactive content is becoming more important to understand customers – surveys, polls, interactive web experiences and emails.
 These allow you to collect data quickly and easily without asking too much of your guests.

-- Improving customer experience is the first or second priority for 27% of businesses in 2022, as they recognise the need to respond to changing consumer behaviours
+- Improving customer experience was the first or second priority for 27% of businesses in 2022, as they recognise the need to respond to changing consumer behaviours

 - 77% of online browsers list accurate photos as the most important factor.
 The ability to easily find all ‘product’ information was also crucial for 76%.